smian0/mcp-agile-flow/README.md

    ```
    Returns: Safe project path or error requesting user input
    - If proposed path is writable, returns that path
+   - If proposed path is not provided, checks PROJECT_PATH environment variable
    - If current directory is not root, uses it as fallback for safety
    - If current directory is root, returns error requesting user to provide a specific path
    - Never allows operations in the root directory